The Kato Square Root Problem for Mixed Boundary Conditions: Notation and General Assumptions

 \section{Notation and General Assumptions}

 Most of our notation is standard.
 Throughout the dimension $d \geq 2$ of the surrounding Euclidean space is fixed.
 The open ball in $\IR^d$ with center $x$ and radius $r$ is denoted by $B(x,r)$.
 The symbol $\abs{\argdot}$ is used for the absolute value of complex numbers and the Euclidean norm of vectors in $\IR^d$ as well as for the $d$-dimensional Lebesgue measure.
-The Euclidean distance between subsets $E$ and $F$ of $\IR^d$ is denoted by $\d(E,F)$.
+The Euclidean distance between subsets $E$ and $F$ of $\IR^d$ is $\d(E,F):= \inf \{\abs{x-y}: x \in E, \, y \in F \}$.
 If $E = \{x\}$ then the abbreviation $\d_F(x)$ is used.
+By a domain we always mean an open connected set.

 Integration is with respect to the Lebesgue measure on $\IR^d$ unless the contrary is claimed.
 The same applies to measure theoretic abbreviations such as \emph{a.e.}\ (almost everywhere) and \emph{a.a.}\ (almost all).
 For average integrals the symbol $\fint$ is used.
 The Lebesgue spaces on a complete measure space $(X, \Sigma, \mu)$ are denoted by $\L^p(X, \mu)$.